SeleenaJM/al-folio/_pages/about.md

 I'm a PhD student in Illinois Informatics Institute at University of Illinois at Urbana-Champaign (UIUC), working with [J. Stephen Downie](https://ischool.illinois.edu/people/j-stephen-downie).
 Before coming to UIUC, I obtained my M.S. degree in Information Sciences from University of Pittsburgh.

 I'm interested in natural langauage processing and social computing.
-My research goal is to better analyze how humans and AI systems understand the information from digital materials such as films, images and ebooks.
+My research goal is to better understand how humans and AI systems perceive the information from digital materials such as ebooks, images and films.